Soprano sfogato: Origin

 For contraltos on the other hand, they started to be more used in Rossini's bel canto operas for example, and to assume roles replacing the castrati who by that time were almost extinct, and composers demanded a range often going as high as B5.
 This change in demand of the voice would give birth to the soprano sfogato or assoluta.

 These voices had in common with those of the greatest castrati the ability to sing widely contrasting tessituras, segments well into the contralto and segments in high soprano.

 Characteristics

 By definition, the soprano sfogato is linked to the contralto.
 It possesses a dark timbre with a rich and strong low register, as well as the high notes of a soprano and occasionally a coloratura soprano.
 Those voices are typically strong, dramatic and agile, supported by an excellent bel canto technique and an ability to sing in the soprano tessitura as well as in the contralto tessitura with great ease, such as was said of Giuditta Pasta.

 Exponents

 In the 20th century, the main exponent of this voice category was Maria Callas who had a range of F♯ below middle C to in alt E6.
-She sang excerpts of roles for mezzo-soprano, including Cenerentola, Carmen, Rosina and Dalila in the original keys and also many roles associated with the soprano sfogato, such as Médée, Armida, Norma, Anna Bolena, Amina, Imogene, Abigaille, and Lady Macbeth.
+She sang and recorded (both in-full and excerpts of) roles for mezzo-soprano, such as Cenerentola, Iphigenia, Carmen, Rosina and Dalila in their original keys, as well as lighter, high coloratura roles such as Lucia, Amina, Gilda, Violetta and excerpts from Lakmé.
+She was also known for portraying roles with the dramatic and technical demands, contrasts, and ranges closely associated with the soprano sfogato, such as Médée, Armida, Norma, Anna Bolena, Imogene, Abigaille, and Lady Macbeth.